jamesjoshuahill/boris_bikes/README.md

 ===========

 This task was set by Enrique Comba Riepenhausen (@ecomba) whilst learning to code at Makers Academy.
-The purpose was to build a larger object oriented model in Ruby using TDD.
+The purpose was to build an object oriented model of the Travel for London Cycle Hire scheme.

 I paired with Yuin Huang (github.com/Yuin23).
 We started by writing CRC cards (Class, Responsibilities, Collaborators) with pen and paper.
 Then we used RSpec